‘At A Glance (Details Below)’ Essential Facts

 Now dive deeper.

-Holly visited us today.
-She’s only 9 weeks old and came from the breeder 7 days ago.
-Yesterday she started coughing, by last night it had got very bad.
+Recently we saw a 9 week old puppy who came from the breeder 7 days earlier.
+The day before we saw her she had started coughing, and by that night it had become very bad.
 Being a Boxer puppy, she wasn’t letting it get her down but you could see she wasn’t her normal self.
-In the picture you may also be able to see her red eyes and runny nose.

 She has kennel cough.
 She hasn’t been around other dogs so where did she get it from?